Help us match you with local pros in your area

 Always get quotes for HVAC service in writing before committing to a provider.
 A comprehensive quote should cover both materials and labor.
 Make sure you understand all terms before signing a contract.

 You should have your HVAC system inspected approximately twice annually.
 After completing their inspection, your technician will tell you if any services are required.
 You should also schedule an inspection if you start noticing issues such as unusual smells, leaks, or strange noises.
-If your home has ductwork, it should be inspected every few years.
+If your home has ductwork, you should have it inspected every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You may also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
+You could also consider getting a smart thermostat.

-Usually, HVAC financing is through a third-party lender.
-If your HVAC company doesn't have financing options, you may consider taking out your own loan.
-Be sure to speak with your HVAC company and a financial advisor to determine what options are available to you and appropriate for your situation.
+Normally, HVAC financing is through a third-party lender.
+If your HVAC company doesn't offer these options, you may consider taking out a loan on your own.
+Be sure to talk to your HVAC company and a financial advisor to learn what options are available to you and appropriate for your situation.

 There are a number of ways you can make your HVAC system more energy-efficient: